'I was in my own world - it's always been that way'

 Running four of the six fastest times this year, only Jamaican runner-up Shericka Jackson - whose time she has now equalled - had gone quicker in 2023.

-And while her inexperience appeared as though it could derail her medal bid when she finished third and outside of the automatic qualification places in her semi-final, an outside lane draw would not stop her when a big performance mattered most.
+And while the Texan's inexperience appeared as though it could derail her medal bid when she finished third and outside of the automatic qualification places in her semi-final, an outside lane draw would not stop her when a big performance mattered most.

 "In previous interviews I mentioned that I'm not back, I'm better," Richardson said.